FerretDB/github-actions/CONTRIBUTING.md

 If you want to run unit tests locally (we highly encourage to create tests for every new functionality), please follow these steps:

-1. Visit https://github.com/settings/tokens and generate new token with `read:org` and `read:project` permissions.
+1. Visit https://github.com/settings/tokens and generate new personal access token (classic) with `read:org` and `read:project` permissions.
 It will be needed to run a couple of the tests in repository.
 2. Copy the token and use `export CONFORM_TOKEN=<token>` to set the the environment variable with your token.
 3. Use `task test` to run all tests.
-Altenatively you can skip step 2 and set the variable specifically for running command:
+Alteratively you can skip step 2 and set the variable specifically for running command:
 `CONFORM_TOKEN=<token> task test`

 ### Testing changes on remote repository